Vanish-Coder/CodenamesAI-Offline/README.md

-# CodenamesAI: AI Powered and Offline - A Two-Player Game
+# CodenamesAI: An AI Powered and Offline Game - Two Player

 # **Please note that this game is not sponsored nor created by Czech Games Edition (CGE), the company that owns and distributes the board game Codenames.**
 ### Link to the official game: https://www.czechgames.com/games/codenames#downloads